It’s never too early to start thinking about what to change in your life next year.

 - Ride my bike to work more often.
 I’ve got a really good setup being just 9 miles from work with most of the route on quiet side streets or bike paths.
 I even have a dedicated locker at the office.
-So, why the heck am I settling for a mere twice per week ride-in rate???
-Financial Panther needs to give me a comeuppance on this one.
-In 2018, I resolve to ride in 3x per week and get this, 1x per week through WINTER.
+So, why the heck am I settling for a mere twice-per-week ride-in rate?
+In 2018, I resolve to ride in 3x per week and get this, 1x per week through WINTER (on my Peloton of course).
 Annual savings (@$10 per bike commute vs. driving): $540

 - Eat less meat.
 For a couple of years, I’ve been toying with the Primal Blueprint diet.
 This is where you avoid eating grains and limit starches, and instead focus on whole foods like vegetables and animal protein.
 My reason for taking this on was to avoid inflammatory foods.
 Problem is, meat isn’t cheap, it isn’t environmentally sustainable (in general), and oftentimes it sits like a lead weight in your gut.
 My 2018 resolution is to limit my meat intake to no more than twice per week.
 This should cut our Costco meat spending by roughly $50 per month, or $600 per year.